yellepeddibk/covid-work-impact-analysis/README.md

 ### Structure

     The link to the data set is the following: https://www.kaggle.com/datasets/willianoliveiragibin/covid-19-on-working-professionals/data.
-The Kaggle website constains a CSV file containing all the data collected to detail the impact COVID had on people's work lives.
+The Kaggle website contains a CSV file containing all the data collected to detail the impact COVID had on people's work lives.
 There are 15 columns for 15 variables, where each variable describes a different aspect of work and whether or not it has had any change or effect from COVID.
 All of the data-points are neatly organized into one CSV file, where there are exactly 10,000 rows.

     One of the most important things to note about this dataset is that fact that most of the variables report their data in a binary format.
-In other words, most of the data is listed in 0's and 1's, where 0 conveys that the given data-point has not been effected or changed for its given variable/column, while 1 conveys that it has.
+In other words, most of the data is listed in 0's and 1's, where 0 conveys that the given data-point has not been affected or changed for its given variable/column, while 1 conveys that it has.
 Although this may seem subtle, this has lead to a variety of issues and mis-interpretations throughout this project, which have been since fixed of course.

     Where normally graphs depict the amount of change a variable has had, binary-based variables will depict whether or not there was any change and how much of the data has changed.
 When it comes to this project specifically, this is actually a valid approach as all we need to see is what variables changed in response to COVID-19.
 The variables that had less change indicate that they are more resilient and are of less worry, whereas the variables that have a higher proportion of change are the ones that indicate the need for more caution and preparation.